VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **CarlosPersona:** The team later discovered an issue with this when they tried to use Windows Azure Service Bus as the messaging infrastructure.
-Windows Azure Service Bus does support distributed transactions with databases.
+Windows Azure Service Bus does not support distributed transactions with databases.
 For a discussion of this issue, see [Preparing for the V1 Release][j_chapter5] later in this guide.